Guide on How to Select a Solar Controller

 MPPT or PWM Charge Controller:

 The MPPT charge controller is more efficient than the PWM controller.
 The MPPT can deliver up to 30% more power than the PWM controller.
 MPPT allows low current and high voltage by connecting solar panels in series.
 The low current requires a lower wire size.
 Comparatively, the PWM charge controller is cheap.
-A PWM controller is recommended if the solar panel output voltage is slightly higher than that of batteries.
+A PWM controller is recommended if the solar panel output voltage is slightly higher than that of the batteries.

 Steps for how to Select a Solar Controller: